The salsa dancer looks into his partner’s eyes. He takes her hands and starts to dance, the same dance that has defined his entire identity.

 After almost two decades at the National Zoo, Dr. Rob moved to Des Moines, Iowa, where he joined the Great Ape Trust.
 With the support of the National Zoo’s primate curator, Dr. Rob brought Azy and Indah with him.

-But within six weeks of moving to Iowa, Indah developed an intestinal
+But within six weeks of moving to Iowa, Indah developed an intestinal infection.

 One night, Azy watched as Dr. Rob and staff carried an unconscious Indah from the exhibit.

 Even with the emergency surgery, Dr. Rob knew it was too late.